awsdocs/amazon-dynamodb-developer-guide/doc_source/DynamoDBLocal.Maven.md

    </repositories>
    ```
 **Note**
-Alternatively, you can use one of the following repository URLs, depending on your AWS Region\.
+You can also use one of the following repository URLs, depending on your AWS Region\.
 ****
 [\[See the AWS documentation website for more details\]](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.Maven.html)